 Normally, there is no legal entitlement to leave of absence.
 However, there are situations in which the employee is entitled to leave:

-In a number of special private situations, it is possible to obtain the right to paid or unpaid leave.
+In a number of private situations, it is possible to obtain the right to paid or unpaid leave.
 This applies, for instance, to leave to care for seriously ill children under the age of 18.

 The leave can have different purposes.
 Examples are temporary employment in a position outside Aarhus University, the holding of an honorary office, study visits, further education and training or personal reasons such as leave granted to a spouse.